 I scooter commute year-round through Seattle’s rainy winter and even with good gloves suffer from freezing hands when the temps dip into the 40s and below.
 It’s tough to find a warm glove for riding that isn’t so bulky as to make riding dangerous.
 I admit that my scooter commutes are what pushed me to buy the StormTrackers even more than my other outdoor activities.

 The gloves slim fit makes them a dream to use while riding.
-On really cold days even with the gloves on high at 40+mph, my hands never feel hot, but they simply aren’t cold and that makes a huge difference!
+On really cold days even at 40+ mph with the gloves on high, my hands never feel hot, but they simply aren’t cold and that makes a huge difference!
 I even rode to work one day with one glove powered on and the other off and I couldn’t believe the difference!
 It took me all of about 30 seconds to be convinced.

-If you want a warmer option, OR does make other models that are warmer, but also bulkier.
+If you want a warmer option, OR does make other heated gloves that are warmer, but also bulkier.
 On a budget?
 The price tag might be a bit steep.
-Look for a sale, like now, or keep using other methods like hand warmers and mittens.
+Look for a sale, or keep using other methods like hand warmers and mittens.
 The only downside to mittens is obviously the lack of dexterity.

 If you’re still waffling, know that OR provides an infinite guarantee and stands by their products.
 I’ve always experienced impeccable customer service from them, so if you have worries about quality or longevity, I would feel very confident about OR’s support.

 Disclaimer: I believe in doing good in the world and purchase my gear from companies who feel the same.
-I’m not paid to support any of the companies or products I review.
-Unless otherwise stated, all the gear on this site has been purchased, tested, scuffed up, and loved by me!
+I’m not paid to support any of the companies or products I review and all gear was purchased, tested, scuffed up, and loved by me!